 Policies

 Know your Third Party Representatives.
+Prior to engagement, all third parties must be screened to identify whether they are Third Party Representatives.
 It is the responsibility of every POSCO International employee to “Know Your Third Party Representative.”
 The responsible POSCO International employee must take steps to verify that a Third Party Representative that the Company wishes to engage has a reputation for integrity and does not appear to be involved in illegal or unethical activities.
 The below Procedures describe the due diligence process for Third Party Representatives.

 Hold Third Party Representatives To Our Ethical Standards.
 A Third Party Representative cannot be engaged to circumvent POSCO International’s policies or to take any action that the Company could not lawfully take itself.